Normal permissions

 -

-: API reference for the manifest tag that declares your app's required permissions. - Device compatibility: Information about how Android works on different types of devices and an introduction to how you can optimize your app for each device or restrict your app's availability to different devices.
+<uses-permission>: API reference for the manifest tag that declares your app's required permissions. - Device compatibility: Information about how Android works on different types of devices and an introduction to how you can optimize your app for each device or restrict your app's availability to different devices.

 - Android Security Overview: A detailed discussion about the Android platform's security model.